-Ϊ Vocabulary words: Militia: An organized group of adult male citizens who 18th century, which was inspired by the classical art and could be called to fight, if needed, but were not a part of a ideals of Ancient Greece and Ancient Rome.
-This style professional army. became popular during the founding of American democ- ) Neoclassical: An artistic style developed in France in the racy because of its references to the Roman republic.
+18th century, which was inspired by the classical art and ideals of Ancient Greece and Ancient Rome.
+This style became popular during the founding of American democracy because of its references to the Roman republic.

 HISTORICAL PORTRAITS

 Artists have been making portraits for thousands of years in sculptures and paintings.
 A portrait is a work of art, created by an artist, which represents a unique individual.
 You will see many portraits in the houses that you visit for History Hunters.
 These portraits are very important because they give us another view of history.
 They can be read, just like primary source documents, and help us to understand individuals that lived in the past.
 Many portraits show us not only what the sitter looked like, but also tell us about their social status, hobbies, and profession.
 Some of the most important features of portraits are the sitter's gestures, facial expressions, clothing, and props which often give clues about the sitter's life.
 Looking at all of these things together helps us to know more about the person pictured in the portrait and the time in which it was painted.
 Other types of portraits that you will see on your museum visits are self-portraits and silhouette profile portraits.